Last Updated on September 10, 2025 by shawnshealth

 2. How often should seniors exercise?

-Aim for at least 150 minutes of moderate activity each week, including strength and balance exercises.
+- Aim for 150 minutes of moderate activity weekly

 5. Do I need special equipment?